taitus/consuldemocracy/docs/en/features/user_content_translations.md

 #### Enabling the feature

 Once we have configured everything in LLM Settings tab, we can proceed to enable the feature.
 To enable it, in the administration area access the section **Settings > Global settings > Features** and enable the **Remote translation** feature.
-From this point onwards, your users will receive a bar